pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

     SELECT * FROM mytable; -- Does mytable mean app_v1.mytable or app_v2.mytable here?

 Server side prepared statements are linked to database object IDs, so it could fetch data from "old" `app_v1.mytable` table.
-It is hard to tell which behavior is expected, however pgjdbc tries to track `search_path` changes, and it invalidates prepare cache accordingly.
+It is hard to tell which behaviour is expected, however pgjdbc tries to track `search_path` changes, and it invalidates prepare cache accordingly.

 The recommendation is: